 Anyone with cancer should speak to their doctor before trying an alternative or complementary therapy, as some remedies can interact with existing treatment or make symptoms worse.

 Multiple myeloma is not curable, but it is treatable.
-A person who receives a diagnosis has the following chance, on average, of living at least another 5 years:
+A person who receives a diagnosis has the

 - Early stage: 73.9%